udem-dlteam/bbv-tests/README.md

 - `id`: label of the bb;
 - `origin`: label of the unspecialized bb which this bb is a version of;
-- `bbs`: the procedure name or identifier of the bb;
+- `bbs`: the procedure name or identifier of the bbs;
 - `source`: source code corresponding to the bb;
 - `usage`: how many time the bb was entered at execution;
 - `context`: string representation of the type context when entering the bb;